mat7ias/awesome-raiden-old/README.md

 - [Workshop](https://workshop.raiden.network)
 - [Raiden Workshop Configurator](https://workshops.raiden.network/) - host a Raiden workshop or meetup! 😃
 - [Releases List](https://github.com/raiden-network/raiden/releases) (+[nightly releases](https://raiden-nightlies.ams3.digitaloceanspaces.com/index.html))
-- 🏃Need multiple accounts/nodes?!
+- 🏃Need multiple accounts/nodes to test with?!
 Use [Geth](https://github.com/ethereum/go-ethereum/wiki/Installing-Geth) `geth account new` to create them quickly.
 They will be stored in `~/.ethereum/keystore/`.
 List them with `geth account list`.
 You can open as many nodes as you want on your local machine by giving different port numbers when starting Raiden. (e.g. `--api-address http://127.0.0.1:5002` starts a Raiden node on port 5002 instead of the default 5001).

 <sub><sup>Note: The following sections include WIP and demo projects.</sup></sub>